Related

 Challenges

 Entering the Japanese public procurement market is not without its challenges, which in part explains the low percentage of foreign companies active in the sector.
-Peculiarities of doing business in Japan in general, in combination with the characteristics of a public procurement system that is not accustomed to dealing with foreign entities will require tenaciousness and patience.
-Similar to entry of any foreign market, it is vital to get to know your market and your prospective customers, it is therefore important to invest in your local network.
+Peculiarities of doing business in Japan in general, combined with the characteristics of a public procurement system that is not accustomed to dealing with foreign entities, will require tenacity and patience.
+As with entry into any foreign market, it is vital to get to know your market and prospective customers; it is therefore important to invest in your local network.

-Although not exclusively related to the public procurement market, you can expect to have to deal with the following challenges:
+Although not exclusively related to the public procurement market, you can expect to deal with the following challenges:

-• Public procurement market information is almost exclusively available in the Japanese language; a short summary of the invitation to tender is usually the only information in English available.
-Detailed information about the tender specifications and the tendering process are only available in Japanese.
-Without attracting Japanese language expertise, it can be difficult to develop your business case.
+Public procurement market information is almost exclusively available in Japanese; a short summary of the invitation to tender is usually the only information available in English.
+Detailed information about tender specifications and the tendering process is only available in Japanese.
+Without Japanese language expertise, it can be difficult to develop your business case.

-• Your counterparts (procurement officers) will in most cases not be accustomed to communicate in a foreign language, in particular if you deal with regional and local government entities.
+Your counterparts (procurement officers) will, in most cases, not be accustomed to communicating in a foreign language, particularly if you are dealing with regional and local government entities.

-• Although many of the standards used in Japan have already been paired to international standards, it will be necessary to obtain expertise on the Japanese Industrial Standards (JIS) system, as these are often used in the drafting of tender specifications.
+Although many of the standards used in Japan have already been aligned with international standards, it will be necessary to gain expertise in the Japanese Industrial Standards (JIS) system, as these are often used in drafting tender specifications.

-• In order to be able to supply products and services, such as medical services or being involved in construction works, additional licenses are necessary.
-Mainly due to the language barrier, It will require some effort to obtain these licenses.
+To supply certain products and services, such as medical services or construction works, additional licences are necessary.
+Mainly due to the language barrier, it will require some effort to obtain these licences.

-• Although the public procurement systems and procedures in Japan share the same basic characteristics, there is substantial organisational diversity, which makes it challenging to cover an entire sector.
-Japan’s government institutions require their supplier to qualify before taking part in actual tendering and no unified system exists.
-Although the application is usually rather straightforward it will be necessary to ascertain with each entity what the conditions to qualify are.
+Although public procurement systems and procedures in Japan share the same basic characteristics, there is substantial organisational diversity, which makes it challenging to cover an entire sector.
+Japan's government institutions require suppliers to qualify before taking part in actual tendering, and no unified system exists.
+Although the application process is usually straightforward, it will be necessary to ascertain the qualifying conditions for each entity.

-• While at the central government level there is a fair degree of standardisation of procedures, and tender invitations are published at joint portal sites, for regional and local entities the picture is much more diverse.
-In practice, your Japanese competitors will continuously monitor the public procurement sites of individual government entities that are likely to procure their products or services.
+While there is a fair degree of standardisation of procedures at the central government level, with tender invitations published on joint portal sites, the picture is much more diverse for regional and local entities.
+In practice, your Japanese competitors will continuously monitor the public procurement sites of individual government entities likely to procure their products or services.

-• With the public procurement sector being an almost exclusively Japanese affair, in practice a large part of the contracts is awarded to locally based companies, who have developed an established presence as a supplier.
-In fact, public procurement plays an important role in cultivating local economic activities.
-In particular for tenders at the local and regional level, which fall outside of the scope of the WTO General Procurement Agreement, a local establishment is often added as a pre-condition.
+With the public procurement sector being an almost exclusively Japanese affair, in practice a large proportion of contracts are awarded to locally based companies that have established a presence as a supplier.
+In fact, public procurement plays an important role in cultivating local economic activity.
+In particular, for tenders at the local and regional level, which fall outside the scope of the WTO Agreement on Government Procurement, a local establishment is often added as a precondition.

-• Procuring entities often include (after) service guarantees as one of the conditions in the tender invitation, which can in certain cases act as a obstacle for foreign-based supplier and favour companies with local service networks.
+Procuring entities often include (after-sales) service guarantees as one of the conditions in the tender invitation, which can in certain cases act as an obstacle for foreign-based suppliers and favour companies with local service networks.

 Source: Lyckle Griek, Government Procurement in Japan.
 Obstacles and opportunities for European SMEs (EU–Japan Centre for Industrial Cooperation, March 2014)

-JTPP Helpdesk can help you with dealing with a number of these challenges, by lessening language barriers and enabling to get a better grasp of the procedures and market circumstances.
+The JTPP Helpdesk can help you deal with a number of these challenges by lessening language barriers and enabling you to gain a better grasp of the procedures and market circumstances.

 Opportunities

 Although numerous challenges exist, the very diversity and magnitude of the Japanese public procurement sector creates plenty of opportunities.
 European companies, including SMEs, have already been performing well in the field of advanced scientific and medical equipment.
-In particular for SMES with innovative technologies, good opportunities exist to secure contracts with government entities exists, if the right approach is taken.
+In particular, good opportunities exist for SMEs with innovative technologies to secure contracts with government entities, if the right approach is taken.

-What is key here is that you can extent to a large create opportunities yourself.
-European SMEs who have been successful as suppliers to government entities in Japan have made efforts to develop knowledge of the market for their product and conduct persistent lobby activities with prospective customers.
+What is key here is that you can, to a large extent, create opportunities yourself.
+European SMEs that have been successful as suppliers to government entities in Japan have made efforts to develop knowledge of the market for their product and to conduct persistent lobbying activities with prospective customers.

 Source: Lyckle Griek, Government Procurement in Japan.
 Obstacles and opportunities for European SMEs (EU–Japan Centre for Industrial Cooperation, March 2014)